 Ian Johnston is an artist based in Nelson, BC.
-Born in Moose Factory Ontario and raised in Ottawa, Johnston studied architecture at Algonquin College, and Carleton University in Ottawa and with the University of Toronto at Paris, France.
+Born in Moose Factory, Ontario and raised in Ottawa, Johnston studied architecture at Algonquin College, and Carleton University in Ottawa and with the University of Toronto at Paris.
 Prior to opening his Nelson studio in 1996 he spent five years working at the Bauhaus Academy in post Berlin Wall East Germany.
 At the Bauhaus, together with two architects, he developed and facilitated a series of workshops around themes of urban renewal and public intervention in a tumultuous time of cultural transformation.
-His recent body of work, Reinventing Consumption, is comprised of three large-scale installations that explore our relationship to material culture.
-Johnston’s has participated in residencies and shown his work in galleries in Canada, Asia, Europe and the United States.
+Johnston’s art practice is a self-described ‘journey’ of bodies of work that began with a focus on consumerism and the physical waste stream.
+His current work Fine Line has switched attention from consumption culture to the obsessive-compulsive behaviour that epitomizes it.
+Johnston has participated in residencies and shown his work in public galleries and museums in Canada, Asia, Europe and the United States.